David Richardson (priest): Anglican Centre in Rome

 In December 2007, Richardson was appointed as the representative of the Archbishop of Canterbury, Rowan Williams, to the Holy See and the director of the Anglican Centre in Rome.
 He was installed in this position by Archbishop Williams in May 2008 at a ceremony in the Church of Santa Maria sopra Minerva.
+His responsibilities included running courses on spirituality and prayer and visiting countries including the UK, Canada and New Zealand to foster Anglican-Catholic dialogue and promote the work of the Anglican Centre.

-During his tenure he played key roles in the 2008 Lambeth Conference, the first state visit of a pope to the UK in 2010 (Pope Benedict XVI) and visits of the Archbishop of Canterbury to the Vatican in 2009 and 2012.
-He hosted the first visit of a head of state to the centre (Australian prime minister Kevin Rudd) in 2009.
-Richardson was also an official Anglican delegate to the inauguration of Pope Francis in March 2013.
-He retired in April 2013 and was succeeded by Archbishop David Moxon.
+Describing his approach to the directorship, Richardson stressed the centrality of teaching and learning:...while it is thought of as ambassadorial, [the role is] essentially educational for it is about interpreting differing experiences of faith-stories, helping to dissolve unthinking pre-judgements with knowledge, to provide opportunities for people of differing beliefs and experiences of faith and life to meet God's truth in the unexpected.During his tenure Richardson played key roles in the 2008 Lambeth Conference, the first state visit of a pope to the UK in 2010 (Pope Benedict XVI) and visits of the Archbishop of Canterbury to the Vatican in 2009 and 2012.
+He also hosted the first visit of a head of state to the centre (Australian prime minister Kevin Rudd) in 2009 and was an official Anglican delegate to the inauguration of Pope Francis in 2013.

+One of Richardson's achievements was the co-drafting of an ecumenical "covenant" between the Anglican Centre and the Caravita Catholic Community (Oratory of San Francesco Saverio del Caravita in Rome) in April 2013.
+This affirmed the two organisations' commonalities of faith and mission and committed them to working together.
+The covenant was renewed in 2024 by the serving Archbishop of Canterbury.

+Richardson's time in office coincided with what he called the "surprising" 2009 announcement by the Vatican of a provision to allow groups of Anglicans to join the Catholic Church while retaining several Anglican distinctives, including married clergy.
+He also witnessed the first resignation of a pope in the modern era (Benedict XVI in February 2013).

+Later life

+He retired from the Anglican Centre in Rome in April 2013 and was succeeded by Archbishop David Moxon.
+He returned to Australia where he was locum dean of St George's Cathedral, Perth (2014), and honorary associate priest at All Saints', Kooyong, in Melbourne (2021-2026).